Some of our Projects..

-In 2018, Jason Tesauro Consulting partnered with Hudsonia, Ltd. to document the interactions between the wood turtle, a New York State Species of Special Concern, and agriculture at two farms in the Hudson Valley.
-The data generated from this ongoing study is being used to develop wood turtle management plans that reduce farm-related turtle mortality and improve wood turtle habitat resources on non-cultivated portions of farms.
+In 2018, Jason Tesauro Consulting partnered with Hudsonia, Ltd. to document the interactions between the Wood Turtle, a New York State Species of Special Concern, and agriculture at two farms in the Hudson Valley.
+The data generated from this ongoing study is being used to develop Wood Turtle management plans that reduce farm-related turtle mortality and improve Wood Turtle habitat resources on non-cultivated portions of farms.

 RESTORING A MIXED HARDWOOD SWAMP IN AN ALTERED PHRAGMITES WETLAND

-On a private estate in Connecticut, a series of land-use impacts and unchecked beaver activity converted approximately 15 acres of mixed hardwood swamp to a near-homogenous mat of the invasive reed, Phragmites austrailis.
+On a private estate in Connecticut, a series of land-use impacts and unchecked beaver activity converted approximately 15 acres of mixed hardwood swamp to a near-homogenous mat of the invasive reed, Phragmites australis.
 With their strong commitment to ecological stewardship and promoting biodiversity, the landowners retained Jason Tesauro Consulting and Country Views, Inc. to resurrect the mixed hardwood swamp through a phased approach entailing 1) reducing water levels and restoring natural stream flow patterns through flood obstruction removal and humane beaver control); 2) pasturing cattle in the Phragmites stand to control new growth and crush the smothering mats of reed biomass; 3) planting native trees (red maple, eastern larch) and shrubs (shrub willows, alder, buttonbush) simultaneous with the grazing.
 As the woody canopy develops, the shade will eventually weaken the vigor of the Phragmites stand, relegating it to a minor component of the understory.